 Your ministry in perspective of eternity is the long term view that motivates us to hang in there, come hell or high water.
-Paul summarizes that view in his letters to the Thessalonians and Philippians and us.
-Peter proclaims it “the chosen ones who are living as foreigners in the Diaspora in Pontus, Galatia, Cappadocia, Asia, and Bithynia” and us in 1 Peter and “to those who have obtained a like precious faith with us in the righteousness of our God and Savior, Yeshua the Messiah” in 2 Peter.
-Let’s comprehend them in that order.
+Peter proclaims that view “to those who have obtained a like precious faith with us in the righteousness of our God and Savior, Yeshua the Messiah” in 2 Peter.